What is planning permission and do I need it?

 • Class E: Outbuildings etc. Outbuildings can be erected within a residential curtilage, providing they sit behind the main (usually the front) elevation and do not cover more than 50% of the curtilage.
 They should not be more than 3m in height (4m for dual-pitched roofs or 2.5m if within 2m of a boundary).

-Prior notification is a type of permitted development.
+Prior approval (previously known as the ‘neighbourhood consultation scheme’) is required from your local authority for specific types of permitted development.
 It means that before you begin work, you must notify the local planning authority of the details of the project before work can begin.

-To submit an application for Prior Approval go to:
+3. To submit an application for prior approval, go to:

 How to make a planning application